 Facebook also allows you to customize your trending topics by eliminating topics that don’t spark your interest.
 Hover over a topic in the list, and a small X will appear to the right of the topic.
 Click the X to hide the topic.
 Facebook will then ask for feedback on why you’re hiding the topic.
 If you’ve clicked the X by mistake, you have the option of undoing your selection.

 What’s Trending on Twitter?

-On Twitter’s website, trends will appear to the left of your timeline on both the home and notifications pages.
+On Twitter, trends will appear to the left of your timeline on both the home and notifications pages.
 On profile pages, they appear to the right of tweets, as seen here:

 By default, Twitter trends are based on your location and who you follow, and worldwide trends are also included.
-But there is a “Change” option next to the trends headline that allows you to switch from the default tailored trends to a new location.
+There is also a “Change” option next to the trends headline that allows you to switch from the default tailored trends to a new location.